Zaxeli/Flat-Dapp/README.md

 Fields:

-Flat Number: This is the flat nuumber where the current resident resides.
+Flat Number: This is the flat number where the current resident resides.
 Resident Name: This is the name of the current resident residing at the flat.

 Update Resident: